-Sam came through the door, leaving the care of the horses in Jessie Trinton hands.
-He was hungry and eager to get at the large plate at the head of the table for him.
-He noticed Tom standing to the side looking hesitant, and surmised what was going on in the young mans mind.
+Sam came through the door, leaving the care of the horses in Jesse Trinten capable hands.
+He was hungry and eager to get at the large plate set at the head of the table for him.
+He noticed Tom standing to the side looking hesitant, and surmised what was going on in the young man’s mind.

-AYou can spend the night, sitting by the fire there.”
-Sam nodded towards the fire place and the several chairs in a half circle before it.
-ANo cost for that.”
+AYou can spend the night, sitting by the fire there.@ Sam nodded towards the fire place and the several chairs in a half circle before it.
+ANo cost for that.@

 Tom nodded a thank you, and stepped forward putting the coins in the cup and then taking a seat at the table.
-Hanna Trinton moved around the table, pouring coffee into the cups.
-Pausing by Tom, she urged him to help himself to what every he wanted, but stating to leave room for desert as she had apple pie.
+Hanna Trinten moved around the table, pouring coffee into the cups.
+Pausing by Tom, she urged him to help himself to whatever he wanted, but stating to leave room for desert as there was apple pie.
 Sam mentioned that he hoped there was enough for him too.
 She just smiled and said there was a large piece set aside just for him.

-Tom was faintly aware of the buckboard arriving out side the door.
-Only looking up when the man entered with the young woman standing out side, brushing the dust from her clothing before entering.
-Instantly all eyes fell upon the girl.
-With out the kerchief held to her face, she was a real beauty.
+Tom was faintly aware of the buckboard arriving outside the door.
+Only looking up when the man entered with the young woman remaining outside, brushing the dust from her clothing before coming in.
+Instantly all eyes, including Toms, fell upon the girl.
+Without the kerchief held to her face, she was a real beauty.

-“Your in time to set down to supper.”
-Hanna Trinton, motioned toward the far end of the table.
-“There’s room at that end.”
+AYour in time to set down to supper.@ Hanna motioned toward the far end of the table.
+AThere=s room down there.@

-The young woman thanked her with a slight accent of french.
+The young woman thanked her with a slight French accent.
 The man walked briskly to the first open seat and sat down, while the woman took the next chair.
 Tom noticed the man wore double holstered Colt revolvers.
 After taking a quick look at the colts, Tom diverted his eyes back to his meal.

 Hanna asked if the two arrivals were spending the night.
 Getting an affirmative grunt form the man, she left to ready another room.